Daily Chronology of Coast Guard History

 as no aviation asset left in service was capable of making water

-- 2003-Cutter Walnut completed its 20-day humanitarian mission in
+- 2003-CGC Walnut completed its 20-day humanitarian mission in

-support of Operation Iraqi Freedom of marking the navigational channel
+support of Operation Iraqi Freedom.
+Walnut marked the navigational channel

 of the Khawr Abd Allah waterway leading from the North Arabian Gulf to

 Iraq’s critical port of Umm Qasr.
-The Walnut completely
+The cutter completely

 replaced 30 buoys and repaired an additional five along the 41-mile